 1. Sexual Misconduct

-1.5 Any behavior in violation of the University's Sexual Misconduct Regulation.
+- 1.6: Any other behavior in violation of the University's Sexual Misconduct Regulation.

-2.2 Action(s) that endanger the health, safety, or well-being of another person or group.
+- 2.2: Action(s) that endanger the health, safety, or physical or emotional well-being of another person or group.

-3.1 Acts that are severe, persistent or pervasive that invade the privacy of another person, under both an objective (a reasonable person's) and subjective (the alleged victim's or reporting person's) view.
+- 3.1 Violation of Privacy: Acts that are severe, persistent or pervasive that violate the privacy of another person, under both an objective (a reasonable person's) and subjective (the alleged victim's or reporting person's) view.